About the Booker Prize Foundation

 The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.
 Its purpose is to promote the art and value of literature for the public benefit and its mission is to inspire people to read the world’s best fiction.
 It is driven by a simple belief – great fiction not only brings joy to millions, it has the power to change the way we think about the world we live in.
 It is responsible for awarding the Booker Prize for Fiction and the International Booker Prize.
 Other aspects of the Foundation’s work include reading initiatives in prisons, writers’ visits to universities, the distribution of books to disadvantaged readers, the funding of Braille and audio editions of Booker Prize books through the RNIB, and awarding the annual UEA Booker Prize Foundation Scholarship.

-The trustees of the Booker Prize Foundation are: Mark Damazer (chair) – freelance journalist and former broadcast executive; Tony Damer (treasurer) – member of the Institute of Chartered Accountants; Nick Barley – director, Edinburgh International Book Festival; Carol Lake – President of the JPMorgan Chase Foundation; Ben Okri - poet and author; MT Rainey – strategist, agency founder and social entrepreneur; Professor Dame Louise Richardson – vice chancellor of the University of Oxford; Nicki Sheard – President, Brands & Licensing, BBC Studios; The Rt Hon.
+The trustees of the Booker Prize Foundation are: Mark Damazer (chair) – freelance journalist and former broadcast executive; Tony Damer (treasurer) – member of the Institute of Chartered Accountants; Nick Barley – Director, Edinburgh International Book Festival; Carol Lake – President of the JPMorgan Chase Foundation; Ben Okri - poet and author; MT Rainey – strategist, agency founder and social entrepreneur; Professor Dame Louise Richardson – President, Carnegie Corporation of New York; Nicki Sheard – President, Brands & Licensing, BBC Studios; The Rt Hon.
 Lord David Willetts – writer, ex-minister and advocate of fairness between the generations.

 The Booker Prize Foundation Advisory Committee, which advises on any changes to the rules and on the selection of the judges, represents all aspects of the book world.
-Its members are: Nic Bottomley – co-founder, Mr B’s Emporium of Reading Delights; Jamie Byng – publisher, Canongate Books; James Daunt – managing director of Waterstones; Jonathan Douglas CBE – director of the National Literacy Trust; Adam Freudenheim – publisher, Pushkin Press; Daniel Hahn OBE - writer and translator; Sharmaine Lovegrove – publisher, Dialogue Books; Emma Paterson – agent, Aitken Alexander Associates; Fiammetta Rocco – senior editor and culture correspondent, The Economist, and The International Booker Prize Administrator; Eve Smith – Secretary, Booker Prize Foundation; Boyd Tonkin – writer and critic; Helen Williams – Legal Counsel of Booker Group plc.
+Its members are: Nic Bottomley – co-founder, Mr B’s Emporium of Reading Delights; Jamie Byng – Publisher, Canongate Books; James Daunt – Managing Director of Waterstones; Jonathan Douglas CBE – Director of the National Literacy Trust; Adam Freudenheim – Publisher, Pushkin Press; Daniel Hahn OBE - writer and translator; Sharmaine Lovegrove – Publisher, Dialogue Books; Emma Paterson – agent, Aitken Alexander Associates; Fiammetta Rocco – senior editor and culture correspondent, The Economist, and The International Booker Prize Administrator; Boyd Tonkin – writer and critic; Helen Williams – Legal Counsel of Booker Group plc.
 It is chaired by Gaby Wood - Director, Booker Prize Foundation.